theopensourceway/guidebook/getting-started/building-a-strategy.md

 ## What is a strategy?
 Your project's strategy is not merely a list technical capabilities, a series of long-term goals, or the community's vision of success.
 It is a comprehensive and adaptable plan to overcome obstacles and achieve an objective.
 Simply put, your strategy is your plan to architect, nurture, and grow a successful open source project.

-In his seminal book strategic thinking, Richard P. Rumelt outlines three components of an effective strategy[^rumelt-strategy]:
+In his seminal book on strategic thinking, Richard P. Rumelt[^rumelt-strategy] outlines three components of an effective strategy:

 1. A **diagnosis**, which explains the precise nature of the problem a team or project is facing and distills its essence into something coherent and manageable
 2. A **guiding policy**, which describes (in general terms) an approach to addressing that diagnosis
 3. A set of **coherent actions**, which a team must execute in coordinated fashion to implement the guiding policy and see it to fruition

 Rumelt calls these the "kernel" of good strategy because they are all necessary ingredients in any recipe for success.
 The work of identifying the kernel of a good strategy for an open source project can be difficult, time-consuming, and full of debate among maintainers, contributions, and other project stakeholders.
-But that work is absolutely essential for building a project that lasts.
+But that work is absolutely essential for building a project that endures.
 We'll therefore organize our advice on setting an open source strategy according to Rumelt's three-part architecture.

 ## Building an open source strategy